RIT Open Community eXperiment 2025

 Working Group Activities

-February 6, 2025: Planning has continued with over 50 participants in the working group and continued growth in interest in ROCX 2025.
+April 1, 2025: Planning has continued with over 65 participants and 44 organizations in the working group.
 We continue to plan for an experiment window of September 8 – 19 and have selected RIT’s Tait Preserve as the primary test site.
-An initial call for participant proposals in the fall yielded the following:
+Initial calls for participant proposals yielded the following:

 Data collection proposals